a-jean-andreasian/a-jean-andreasian/projects.md

 - **[Events-Near-Me](https://github.com/Armen-Jean-Andreasian/Events-Near-Me)** *is a platform to discover events: concerts, parties, conferences, etc. Supports ticketing and inviting friends directly from the app.*
 - **[DeepFocus](https://github.com/Armen-Jean-Andreasian/DeepFocus)** *is a browser extension that blocks distracting websites and helps you stay focused.
 A minimalist, but yet the most powerful tool to defeat procrastination.*
+- **[Nemesis XT](https://github.com/Armen-Jean-Andreasian/NemesisXT-text-editor)** *is a feature-rich text editor designed for anyone who values a versatile and efficient text editing experience.
+It provides themes from atom and sublime text.*

 ---
 ## 🧪 Projects & tools